garrandall/popular-music-data/tracks/cruisin--smokey-robinson.md

 And if you want it, you got it forever
 This is not a one-night stand, baby, yeah
 So, let the music take your mind
-Ooh, just release and you will find
+Oh, just release and you will find

 You gonna fly away, glad you're goin' my way
 I love it when we're cruisin' together